BerkeleyLab/upcxx/INSTALL.md

 One may optionally pass `NETWORK=net` (replacing `net` by a supported network name) to specify the default network (overriding `--with-default-network=...` specified at configure time, if any).
-Output at the end of the `all` and `check` steps report the default to be used in the absence of an explict setting, and the available networks.
+Output at the end of the `all` and `check` steps report the default to be used in the absence of an explicit setting, and the available networks.

 #### 5. Testing the install UPC\+\+ package (optional)